top of page

 behance.jpg

 Ioana Vreme Moser (b.
-1994) is a Romanian sound artist engaged with hardware electronics, speculative research, and tactile experimentation.
+1994) is a Romanian sound artist based in Berlin engaged with hardware electronics, speculative research, and tactile experimentation.

-In her practice, she uses rough electronic processes to obtain different materialities of sound.
-She places electronic components and control voltages in different situations of interaction with her body, organic materials, lost and found items, and environmental stimuli.
-From these collisions, synthesized sounds emerge to carry personal narrations and observations on the history of electronics, their production chains, wastelands, and entanglements in the natural world.
+Her practice uses deliberately rough electronic processes to extract different materialities of sound, placing components and control voltages in direct interaction with her body, organic matter, found objects, and environmental stimuli.
+From these volatile encounters, sound emerges as a carrier of personal narration and critical observation, tracing the histories of electronic technologies, their production chains, wastelands, and entanglements with the natural world.

-Amongst others, she has performed and exhibited at the National Gallery of Denmark (DK), singuhr (DE), Klang Moore Schopfe (CH), Fonderie Darling (CA), Akademie der Künste Berlin (DE); Vancouver New Music (CA), Manifesta 14 (XK); SFX - Sound Effects Seoul (KR), Ars Electronica (AT), Bunkier Sztuki Gallery Krakow (PL); Simultan Festival (RO); Eigen+Art Lab - Transmediale, Berlin (DE).
+Ars Electronica (AT), ZKM Karlsruhe (DE), The National Gallery of Denmark (DK), Fonderie Darling (CA), CTM Festival (DE), Rewire Festival (NL), Akademie der Künste Berlin (DE), Vancouver New Music (CA), Manifesta 14 (XK), SFX - Alternative Space Loop (KR), Eigen+Art Lab - Transmediale, Berlin (DE).

 from other pens: